Seed CLISeed CLI

 Using the Seed Context

-Every command receives a seed context object with access to all modules:
+Every command's run function receives the seed context with access to all built-in modules — no extra installs needed:

 src/commands/init.ts